You’ll Fall in Love with Theodore Roosevelt National Park in North Dakota

 - Bring tick repellent – We found ticks every single day of our visit to TRNP.
 I recommend wearing long pants tucked into socks for hiking, as well as a good tick repellent.
 Our favorite is made by Sawyer and uses picaridin as the active ingredient.

 - Use a hydration reservoir so you know you have enough water.
 Water is pretty scarce in Theodore Roosevelt National Park.
 Water requirements will vary depending on the length and difficulty of your hike and how hot it is.
 A general rule of thumb is a half-liter for every hour of hiking.
-My favorite daypack by Gregory holds three liters of water and works for most day hikes.
+My favorite daypack by Gossamer Gear has space for a large hydration bladder, and it’s so light that I barely know I’m wearing it!

 Want to read more about our amazing National Parks?
 Check out these posts, or visit our national park camping and hiking guide: